coderefinery/train-the-trainer/content/hackmd.rst

 **HackMD** itself is a web service for collaborative documents in Markdown.
-This isn't special to HackMD, but we have used it for its scaleability, markdown support, and privacy in the "view" mode.
+This isn't special to HackMD, but we have used it for its scalability, markdown support, and privacy in the "view" mode.